idalz/realtime-chat-app/README.md

 ![Alt text](app_screenshots/login.png)

-2. Creat a room and chat, or send a DM.
+2. Create a room and chat, or send a DM.

 - Chat in rooms.